wp-plugins/automatic-domain-changer/readme.txt

 = 0.0.4 =
 * Added JSON detection to fix values not being handled for plugins like RevSlider (thanks to Alfred Dagenais for letting us know about this issue)
-* Added double serialize detection for plugins like Global Content Blocks (thanks to pixelkicks for letting us know about this issue)
+* Added double serialize detection for plugins like Global Content Blocks (thanks to @pixelkicks for letting us know about this issue)
 * Tested plugin up to WordPress 4.0.0

 == Upgrade Notice ==